-Gaétan Caron was born in Québec, Canada.
+Gaétan was born in Québec, Canada.
 He studied Ceramic Art at l’École de Céramique Bonsecours in Montréal.
-As the co-founder of Lost Art Salon in San Francisco, a gallery specializing in the rediscovery of 20th Century Fine Art, Caron collects the art of a multitude artists from that era.
-He has had numerous exhibitions at Lost Art Salon and other venues nationally.
-Caron lives and works in Northern California, San Francisco and Ukiah, Mendocino.
+As co-founder of Lost Art Salon in San Francisco, a gallery specializing in the rediscovery of 20th Century Fine Art, Gaétan collects the art of a multitude of artists from that era.
+He has had numerous exhibitions of his work at Lost Art Salon and other venues in San Francisco and Mendocino County.

 - All photographs are archival prints on Hahnemuhle Fine Art paper signed and titled.